 Applying to law school is a huge undertaking.
 If you are committed to getting into law school, you will spend a year of your life studying for the LSAT, researching law schools, and drafting application materials.

 Almost any college graduate can get into law school.
-But not every college graduate should go to law school.
+But not every college graduate should go to law school; law school life isn’t for everyone.
 Now that you’ve read this guide on how to get into law school, you are better equipped to decide if law school is right for you.
 And if you choose to apply, you have a plan to maximize your admission and scholarship offers.
 (Check out our advice on getting into law school if you’re a candidate from an underrepresented minority and finding financial aid resources to pay for law school to help you boost your chance of acceptance!)

 Good luck!
 And if you need help prepping for the LSAT, check out Magoosh’s online LSAT prep.